4.8 out of 5 Stars on TrustPilot

 How Much Does Insulation Cost?

-Insulation is often thought of as a fairly expensive venture.
-However, when deciding on whether to install any form of insulation, consider not only the cost but the payback timescale.
-The savings on bills vary, therefore the payback also varies.
-We will discuss and compare the various types of insulation and their cost.
+Insulation is often considered a fairly expensive venture.
+However, when deciding whether to install any form of insulation, consider not only the cost but also the payback timescale.
+The savings on bills vary, so the payback also varies.
+We will discuss and compare the various types of insulation and their costs.

 What types of insulation are there?

 Insulation is crucial in the creation of a thermal envelope.
 As such, it can address all parts of your home.
 However, to accurately determine the payback and savings, we must consider the percentage of heat loss through different parts of your home.
-Your walls account for 35% of the heat loss due to several factors.
+Due to several factors, your walls account for 35% of the heat loss.
 Firstly, walls present the largest surface area of the property.
 Therefore, there is a large area for the heat to pass through.
-Cold bridging is also a major issue around windows and doors which are incorporated into the envelope.
+Cold bridging is also a major issue around windows and doors, which are incorporated into the envelope.
 Lastly, the walls are the elements of the construction most exposed to the weather.
 The major problem with addressing this issue is that external wall insulation tends to cost the most.

 https://www.rbkc.gov.uk/environment/climate-change/prevent-heat-loss-your-home